envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are Repository Security Advisories?

-a) A private space where repository maintainers can discuss vulnerabilities and security issues within the codebase.
+a) A list of security issues that are publicly available for anyone to see and stay away from.

-b) GitHub security experts that help GitHub Enterprise users with their security issues.
+b) It's a place to gather and publicly discuss security issues in the open source community.

-c) A list of security issues that are publicly available for anyone to see and stay away from.
+c) A private space where repository maintainers can discuss vulnerabilities and security issues within the codebase.

-d) It's a place to gather and publicly discuss security issues in the open source community.
+d) GitHub security experts that help GitHub Enterprise users with their security issues.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 A private space where repository maintainers can discuss vulnerabilities and security issues within the codebase.